A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Proof of

 \end{itemize}

 By using these networks, we can obtain \Cref{lemma:Approximation-FF} with the following bound:

-The problem here is that the dependency on $\delta$ is of the form $\delta^{-1}$, while in the original bound it was polylogarithmic.
+The problem here is that the dependency on $\delta$ is $\delta^{-1}$, while in the original bound it was polylogarithmic.
 In the proof of \Cref{theorem:CLIP-Generalization}, we need to take $\delta \lesssim d^{-1}$.
 Then the parameter $\|\widthvector\|_\infty$ linearly depends on $d$, which incurs linear dependency on $d$ in the generalization error bound.
-This problem is avoided when we allow polylogarithmic depth as in the original \Cref{lemma:Approximation-FF} (or polylogarithmic number of blocks with each feed forward layer having constant depth).
+This problem is avoided when we are allowed to have polylogarithmic depth as in the original \Cref{lemma:Approximation-FF} (or polylogarithmic number of blocks with each feed forward layer being constant depth).